cURL: Security Warning! Several IT vulnerabilities reported - Breaking Latest News

-As the BSI reports, vulnerabilities have been identified for cURL.
-You can read a description of the vulnerabilities and a list of the affected operating systems and products here.
+The BSI has published a current IT security notice for cURL.
+Several vulnerabilities have been identified.
+You can find out more about the affected operating systems and products as well as CVE numbers here on news.de.

-The Federal Office for Security in der Informationstechnik (BSI) published an update on April 21, 2023 to a vulnerability with several vulnerabilities for cURL that became known on March 20, 2023.
-The operating systems UNIX, Linux, MacOS X and Windows as well as the products Amazon Linux 2, Fedora Linux, NetApp Data ONTAP, Ubuntu Linux, SUSE Linux and Open Source cURL are affected by the vulnerability.
+The Federal Office for Security in der Informationstechnik (BSI) published an update on April 24th, 2023 to a security gap with several vulnerabilities for cURL that became known on March 20th, 2023.
+The operating systems UNIX, Linux, MacOS X and Windows as well as the products Debian Linux, Amazon Linux 2, Fedora Linux, NetApp Data ONTAP, Ubuntu Linux, SUSE Linux and Open Source cURL are affected by the vulnerability.

-The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: NetApp Security Advisory NTAP-20230420-0012 (Status: 04/20/2023).
+The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Debian Security Advisory DLA-3398 (Status: April 21, 2023).
 Other useful links are listed later in this article.

 Several vulnerabilities for cURL – risk: medium